remix-run/react-router/DEVELOPMENT.md

 - Ensure you are on the new `release-*` branch
 - Enter Changesets pre-release mode using the `pre` tag: `yarn changeset pre enter next`
-- Bump version numbers and generate changelogs: `yarn changeset version`
+- Commit the changesets and push the the `release-*` branch to GitHub; wait for the release workflow to finish and the Changesets action to open its PR that will increment all versions
-- Review the updated `CHANGELOG` files and make any adjustments necessary
+- Review the updated `CHANGELOG` files and make any adjustments necessary, then merge the PR
-- Commit version and log updates changes: `git add . && git commit -m "react-router vX.X.X-pre.X"`
-- Push the `release-*` branch to GitHub and let the Changesets action create and publish the release to npm
+- Once the PR is merged, the release workflow will publish the updated packages to npm

 ### Iterating a pre-release